maaaaz/fgpoliciestocsv/README.md

 Features
 --------
-The 'fgpoliciestocsv' script extracts policies and comes in two languages : Perl and Python.
+The `fgpoliciestocsv` script extracts policies and comes in two languages : Perl and Python.
 The Python one is only a port of the Perl one, originally developped by Sebastian Knoop-Troullier aka 'firewallguru' and published on his blog http://firewallguru.blogspot.fr/2014/04/exporting-firewall-rules-to-csv.html

-Two other scripts 'fggroupstocsv' 'fgaddressestocsv' have been added to extract groups and addresses (IPv4 unicast only for now) and only come in Python.
+Two other scripts `fggroupstocsv` and `fgaddressestocsv` have been added to extract groups and addresses (IPv4 unicast only for now) and only come in Python.

 Usage
 -----
 #### Python version
 Pass the configuration file to the scripts with the -i option.
-The processed output is available in the 'policies-out.csv', 'addresses-out.csv', 'groups-out.csv' (default) or in the specified file with the -o option.
+The processed output is available in the `policies-out.csv`, `addresses-out.csv`, `groups-out.csv` (default) or in the specified file with the -o option.

 #### Perl version
 Pass the configuration file to the script this is the only supported argument.
-The processed output is available in the 'policies-out.csv' file.
+The processed output is available in the `policies-out.csv` file.

 ### Options
 #### Python